prenderj/variant_tutorial/README.md

 **_Question 12: Have a look at the same page and rerun the standard additive analysis (the code above) but with adjusted p values also outputted.
 What was the smallest UNADJusted p value and what was its corresponding Benjamini-Hochberg False Discovery Rate (FDR_BH)?
 What does this mean?_**

 ##16.
 Permutation derived p values
-Permutation derived p values involve randomly shuffling the link between genotypes and phenotypes across samples to see how unusual the observed assocation is.
+Permutation derived p values involve randomly shuffling the link between genotypes and phenotypes across samples to see how unusual the observed association is.
 P values derived in this way can be more robust than the nominal p values obtained from the standard tests however they come at the cost of being computationally more expensive to calculate.
 As an example though we can calculate permutation derived p values across just a small region of the chromosome:
 ```
 plink --bfile plinkFormatted --covar plink.eigenvec --covar-number 1-20 --logistic sex perm --chr 22 --from-mb 43.05 --to-mb 43.15
 ```